ashlink11/llvm-project/ash-notes/plan.md

 strategy

-1. testing main branch updates against branch
+1. testing main branch updates against branch (done)
-2. directory structure
+2. directory structure (done)
-3. meta-understanding of hardware-to-software process (both open-source and proprietary)
+3. study meta-understanding of hardware-to-software process (both open-source and proprietary) (done)
-4. step-by-step from beginning (setup & simple example) - find example with MLIR if possible (found some but do this later)
+4. step-by-step from beginning (setup & simple example) - find example with MLIR if possible (found some but do this later) (todo)
   - https://github.com/ashlink11/llvm-project/tree/main/mlir/examples
-5. explore an example project directory at a high-level now that i know the four sub-directory structure
+5. explore an example project directory at a high-level now that i know the four sub-directory structure (some done; todo)
   - figure out if all projects use CMake https://github.com/ashlink11/llvm-project/blob/main/llvm/projects/CMakeLists.txt
   - which LLVM example project is the simplest? (sidenote: they all have `CMakeLists.txt` files)
     - Bye has 70 lines